Ceymoh/alx-low_level_programming/0x0D-preprocessor/README.md

-create headethat defines macro name SIZE
+ header file that defines a macro named PI as an abbreviation for the token 3.14159265359